 Master Most in Demand Skills Now!

-In SQL, an alternate key is not defined using a special keyword.
+An alternate key is one of the SQL Keys that is not defined using a special keyword.
 It is created by applying the UNIQUE constraint to a column or a set of columns that contain unique values, but is not the primary key.
 This helps you to ensure that no duplicate values can be entered in that column, thus allowing it to serve as a backup unique identifier.
 Also, the term “alternate key” is not used directly in SQL; any column with the UNIQUE constraint, aside from the primary key, acts as the alternate key.

 Here is an example given below for your reference.